-On February 12th, 2015 the Duchess of Cambridge visited Camber Docks in Portsmouth to visit the Ben Ainslie Racing (BAR) headquarters.
+On February 12th, 2015 the Duchess of Cambridge (Kate Middleton) visited Camber Docks in Portsmouth to visit the Ben Ainslie Racing (BAR) headquarters.

 As you may recall, Kate is Royal Patron of The 1851 Trust, an organisation dedicated to inspire and engage a new generation through sailing and the marine industry.
 The Trust is the charitable arm of Ben Ainslie Racing.